-The years fly by when it comes to watching children grow.
+The years fly by when it comes to watching and helping children grow.
 One moment they’re newborns being weighed on a small scale.
 The next moment, it seems, they’re crossing a stage filled with people receiving their college diplomas.
 Our children quickly inherit the status we call adult or at least young adult.

 This is a defining moment for parents as well.
 Your children may be grown up and legally adults, but they are still your children.
 What do adult children want or need from parents?

 How involved should a parent be?

 When it comes to adult children, some parents are at a loss as to how to walk the line between parenting and interfering with their adult children’s rise to independence.

 Laurence Steinberg, in his book The 10 Basic Principles of Good Parenting, described the parenting process this way: “Being a parent is a lot like building a boat that you eventually will launch.
 The building process is gratifying, but so is launching the boat and seeing that what you’ve built can handle the seas.
 At some point as a parent, you’ve got to start getting your child ready to be launched” (2004, p.
 85).